Helping you gain your independence

 Can interpreters be accessed if required?

-What about ongoing referral?
+What about ongoing referrals?
 Where will the client be referred to if they need more specialised support?

-Clients will be referred on if not appropriate for the service or if ongoing or more specialised services are required.
+Clients will be referred on if not their needs are not appropriate for the service or if ongoing or more specialised services are required.
 Clients will be referred back to their GP as part of the services protocol.

 Who do I contact for more information or to make a referral to the Counselling Service?

 Please contact our Client Liaison Officer on Your Support Line 1800 757 738.